CMU-SAFARI/Hermes/README.md

 The key idea behind Hermes is to: (1) accurately predict which load requests might go to off-chip, and (2) speculatively start fetching the data required by the predicted off-chip loads directly from the main memory in parallel to the cache accesses.
 Hermes proposes a lightweight, perceptron-based off-chip predictor that identifies off-chip load requests using multiple disparate program features.
 The predictor is implemented using only tables and simple arithmetic operations like increment and decrement.

-Hermes was presented at MICRO 2022
+Hermes was presented at MICRO 2022.

-> _Rahul Bera, Konstantinos Kanellopoulos, Shankar Balachandran, David Novo, Ataberk Olgun, Mohammad Sadrosadati, Onur Mutlu, "Hermes: Accelerating Long-Latency Load Requests via Perceptron-Based Off-Chip Load Prediction", In Proceedings of the 55th Annual IEEE/ACM International Symposium on Microarchitecture (MICRO), 2022_
+> _Rahul Bera, Konstantinos Kanellopoulos, Shankar Balachandran, David Novo, Ataberk Olgun, Mohammad Sadrosadati, Onur Mutlu, "[Hermes: Accelerating Long-Latency Load Requests via Perceptron-Based Off-Chip Load Prediction](https://arxiv.org/pdf/2209.00188.pdf)", In Proceedings of the 55th Annual IEEE/ACM International Symposium on Microarchitecture (MICRO), 2022_

 ## About The Framework